DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 10.md

 ## Evaluation

 The value of molar density and atmospheric pressure that we obtained from the revised version resulted in a more accurate result as seen from the values.
 Even the values of the uncertainty was less than the initial design testing.
-This can be attributed to the increase in the number of data values recorded and the improvement in th
+This can be attributed to the increase in the number of data values recorded and the improvement in the method of data collection.

 ## Reflection
 The revised version of the experiments fixes issues which were observed when the experiment was being designed initially.
 The friction of the syringe was addressed by moving the syringe and letting the syringe reach the final volume on its own.
 Additionally, we suggested to use lubricant which was not available to us, but it can lead to more certain results.